liningpan/pyo3-bazel-example/README.md

 # Example workspace for building python extensions with Rust's PyO3 package

-This repository shows how to compile and run `word_count` example from PyO3 with Bazel.
+This repository shows how to compile and run the `word_count` example from PyO3 with Bazel.

 ## Compiling PyO3 with correct Python configuration